Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Introduction

-We note that while the framework constructs non-preemptive solutions, the approximation factors are derived with respect to lower bounds that also apply to preemptive scheduling solutions.
-Therefore, all our scheduling results remain valid even in the preemptive setting.

-Besides proving that there exists a unifying meta-framework to achieve good approximations for various problems, we give improved approximation ratios for the following problems: For minimizing the total weighted group completion time on related machines, we improve upon the previous best-known approximation ratio of $13.5$~\cite{DBLP:journals/mor/CorreaSV12}.
-For npSMC-G on interval graphs, we achieve a better approximation factor than the previous $11.273$~\cite{DBLP:journals/talg/GandhiHKS08}, and for SC-G on perfect graphs, we improve upon the previous $10.874$-approximation~\cite{DBLP:conf/swat/DarbouyF24}.
+For minimizing the total weighted group completion time on related machines, we improve upon the previous approximation ratio of $13.5$~\cite{DBLP:journals/mor/CorreaSV12}.
+For npSMC-G on interval graphs, a factor of $11.273$ was previously known~\cite{DBLP:journals/talg/GandhiHKS08}, and for SC-G on perfect graphs, a $10.874$-approximation was known~\cite{DBLP:conf/swat/DarbouyF24}.

-Finally, for offline PSP-G, we present a polynomial-time $(2+\varepsilon)$-approximation algorithm.
+Finally, for offline PSP-G, we present a $(2+\varepsilon)$-approximation algorithm.

 \begin{restatable}{theorem}{thmPreemptive} There is a $(2+\varepsilon)$-approximation algorithm for offline PSP-G for any $\varepsilon > 0$, even with non-uniform release dates. \end{restatable}